-Of course, living near Walt Disney World, we did have the chance to experience Mickey’s Not-So-Scary Halloween party this year for the very first time.
+Of course, living near Walt Disney World, we did have the chance to experience Mickey’s Not-So-Scary Halloween party last year for the very first time.
 What an amazing event!!!
 Our youngest son had the opportunity to go “trick-or-treating” and only brought home goodies that were safe for him!
-This is a food allergy family’s dream come true! (check out our experience, by reading the story here).
+This is a food allergy family’s dream come true!

 When it comes to Halloween night, however, we’ve always just found something to do as a family in the home that night.
 There is usually some kind of Halloween movie playing in the background (not the kind that will make you afraid to open the door, though), while we carve our pumpkins and then find ourselves a family game to play.
 We love Yahtzee and Train Dominoes!
 We munch on pumpkin seeds and popcorn, as well as some candy that we have purchased and just wanted to keep.